Oxylus Energy creates a circular economy for a zero-emission Earth

 CEO | Co-Founder

-Perry is a former mechanical engineer and is a MBA candidate at Yale School of Management.
-His skill set includes manufacturing, design, and energy asset development.
+Perry is a mechanical engineer with years of experience in manufacturing, design, and energy asset development.
 He started his career in product development before switching into commercial strategy and acquisitions at AES Clean Energy, where he acquired and built over hundreds MW of Solar & BESS projects.
 He previously worked as an investor for two climate venture capital firms.
-He has a BS in Mechanical Engineering from Vanderbilt University.
+He has a MBA from Yale School of Management and a BS in Mechanical Engineering from Vanderbilt University.

 Harrison Meyer